HabaneroSpices/scripts/README.md

 # An Assortment of various scripts n such ^-^

-Most of the shell scripts require `screen` to function correctly
+Some shell scripts require `screen` to function correctly